Intellectuals' Hearth

-The Intellectuals' Hearth (Aydınlar Ocağı) is a conservative-Islamist think thank which has been instrumental in the formation of right-wing political movements in Turkey since its establishment in 1970.
+The Intellectuals' Hearth (Aydınlar Ocağı) is a conservative think tank which has been instrumental in the formation of right-wing political movements in Turkey since its establishment in 1970.
 The influence of the group increased following the military coup on 12 September 1980 through its development and introduction of the Turkish–Islamic synthesis.

 Background and history

 Immediately after the military coup of 27 May 1960 which ended the rule of Democrat Party a group of conservative academics and thinkers, including Süleyman Yalçın, Arif Nihat Asya, Kemal Ilıcak, Tarık Buğra and Ali Fuat Başgil established an association called the Thinkers Club (Aydınlar Kulübü) in 1961 of which ideology was a synthesis of Turkism and Islamism.
 Yalçın was elected as the first president of the association.
 Major members of the Club included İsmail Dayı, Ayhan Songar, Necmettin Erbakan and Agah Oktay Güner.
 It was disbanded in 1965.

 The Intellectuals' Hearth (IH) succeeded the Thinkers Club to provide an alternative to Turkish youth against the Turkish leftist intellectual movements which had gained strength as a result of the 1968 movements.
 It was founded on 14 May 1970, the twentieth anniversary of the Democrat Party's victory in the 1950 general election.
 Its name was suggested by the conservative thinker Necip Fazıl Kısakürek to emphasize the fact that intellectuals might also adopt right-wing views.
 The IH was established by 56 conservative figures, and 31 of them were academics.
 The notable IH founders included İbrahim Kafesoğlu, Muharrem Ergin, Ahmet Kabaklı, Süleyman Yalçın, Nevzat Yalçıntaş, Kemalettin Erbakan, Ayhan Songar and Asım Taşer.
 A leading conservative figure, Nurettin Topçu, was also instrumental in the establishment of the IH.

 The IH was one of the nationalist conservative factions in Turkey in the Cold War years and was in competition with others, including Racist-Turanists, the Anatolianists (Anadolucular) and the National-Strugglists (Milli Mücadeleciler).
 The branches of the IH were established in various cities from 1980.
 The first one was opened in Ankara, and the others in Bursa, Kocaeli, İzmir, Erzurum and Konya.
 The number of the IH branches was eight in 1988.

 As of 2017 the IH was described as a political lobby group far from its former power and influence with its discourses of cooperation with Kemalism, nationalism and left-wing politics.